freeCodeCamp/fcc-vagrant/README.md

 ![freecodecamp banner](https://s3.amazonaws.com/freecodecamp/wide-social-banner.png)

+# IMPORTANT
+This repository is under development and is currently changing to keep up with freecodecamp.
+If you have issues please submit an issue and it will be addressed as quickly as possible.
+See the [changelog](https://github.com/FreeCodeCamp/fcc-vagrant/blob/master/CHANGELOG).

 # README
 ## About
 Contributing to a project can be difficult at times.
 The project might require a lot of configuration and some tools that you might not have installed on your local machine.